Close Alert Banner

 Valid for: lane swim only

-Public swim schedule (available in June 2023)
+Public swim schedule (available May 2025)

 To view public swim schedule, visit the CDRC Events Calendar